kbuffardi/sigcse2022-platform/index.md

 problems](https://codewit.us/tutorial/variables_soccer/).

 -   CodeWorkout maintained as the engine for practice
--   Codewit.us is *Free and Open Source Software* but also hosted for your use, free of charge
+-   Codewit.us is *Free and Open Source Software* [on GitHub](https://github.com/kbuffardi/codewitus/) but also [hosted for your use, free of charge](https://codewit.us/)

 We have piloted Codewit.us as a supplementary source for students. *Stay tuned for new findings…*